EyeAndHand/eyeandhand.github.io/_posts/2024-12-09-multiplayer-fps.md

 **Primary Role:** Programmer / Game Designer

+**Team Size:** 1

 ---
 A multiplayer First Person Shooter title currently in development focused on PvE and PvP combat, acrobatic level traversal, and hybrid melee/ranged combat.
-The project is inspired by Thief: The Dark Project (1999) and its compelling level traversal, as well as the un-official multiplayer patch made for its sequel.
+The project is inspired by Thief: The Dark Project (1998) and its compelling level traversal, as well as the un-official multiplayer patch made for its sequel.

 Please note that all images are in no way representative of the end product.